rfoltyns/log4j2-elasticsearch/README.md

 ## Configurability

 ### Delivery frequency
-Delivery frequency can be adjusted via `JestBatchDelivery` attributes:
+Delivery frequency can be adjusted via `AsyncBatchDelivery` attributes:
 * `deliveryInterval` - millis between deliveries
 * `batchSize` - maximum (rough) number of logs in one batch